The Best Things To Do in Puerto Viejo, Costa Rica

 3. GO BIKING

 I’m not much of a biking fanatic but biking in Puerto Viejo is AWESOME.
 I don’t know if it’s the road with the yellow stripes in the middle, the jungle that’s all around you at all times, the locals that yell ‘Hola’ when they pass you by or simply the rainy Caribbean air, but I loved going on bike rides almost as much as swimming in the ocean.
 You can rent bikes pretty much everywhere, as it’s the most convenient way to explore the area.

 4. VISIT THE JAGUAR RESCUE CENTER

 I was in doubt about this one because it’s $20/ticket, but I’m SO glad I did it anyway.
-This center is absolutely amazing; it’s ran almost completely by volunteers and everyone is super passionate about what they do.
+This center is absolutely amazing; it’s ran almost completely by volunteers (if you’re interested, check out their website) and everyone is super passionate about what they do.
 We had the best guide who provided us with a wealth of information on all of the local fauna (think snakes, monkeys, crocodiles, turtles, birds and, of course, sloths) and what they do to rescue them and eventually (hopefully) release them back into the jungle.

 Did you know that some people capture wild animals and raise them as pets to get money from tourists?
 When they’re finally rescued, they usually can no longer function in the wild, so they have to spend the rest of their life in a cage.
 It’s pretty awful.